cameronhill1/Skill-of-Living/recs.md

 - **The Body Keeps the Score, Van der Kolk** - A wonderful companion to the last few books, neuroscientist Van der Kolk rounds up his experience from 3-4 decades of being the leading edge of trauma research.
 In other words, he provides a scientific basis to much of what has been discussed in the above books.
 After dispelling the myth that trauma work is only for sufferers of intense, acute trauma, he goes on to explore the mechanisms of trauma and more importantly, our adaptation to it (in children and adults), and finishes with some practical suggestions for treatment.

 - **How To Change Your Mind, Pollan** - Incidentally, one of the best strategies emerging for healing trauma, both acute and chronic, seems to be psychedelic-assisted therapy.
-The reason why we're so resistant to change, and why PTSD sufferers are so resistant to treatment, is rigidity.
-The painful feelings of helplessness that we've repressed and buried deep down are usually blocked by years and often decades of learned defensive mechanisms, leading to a rigid calcification.
+The reason why we're so resistant to change, and why PTSD sufferers are so resistant to standard treatment, is rigidity.
+The painful feelings of helplessness that we've repressed and buried deep down are usually defended by years and often decades of learned avoidance mechanisms and physical, muscular "armouring".
+We become hardened; calcified.
+In How To Change Your Mind, Michael Pollan shows us the incredible power of psychedelics to bust through this rigidity in record time.
+If you'd like to watch a powerful documentary on this, check out "Trip of Compassion" in the misc. resources below.

-- **Flow, Csikszentmihalyi** - Or perhaps something by Steven Kotler.
-"Flow" is the book that represent the original research on Flow state psychology and launched a movement, and Kotler is at the forefront of exploring that movement 2-3 decades later.
-Stealing Fire is supposed to be a good one, though I have not read it - I thoroughly enjoyed his free e-book on his site though.
-Very practical, very deep, I'd highly recommend (that's where I got the "flow cycle" from, and later saw how it was quite important).
+- **Flow, Csikszentmihalyi** - ...Or perhaps something by Steven Kotler.
+"Flow" is the book that presents the original research on flow state psychology and launched a movement, and Kotler is at the forefront of that movement 2-3 decades later.
+Stealing Fire is supposed to be a good one, though I have not read it - I thoroughly enjoyed his free e-book on his site though!
+Very practical, very deep, and I can highly recommend (that's where I first saw the "flow cycle", and later started making connections and seeing how its 4 stages were quite fundamental to many aspects of the human experience).

-- **The New Toughness Training For Sports, Loehr** - Read this one when I was 16 or so.
+- **The New Toughness Training For Sports, Loehr** - I read this one when I was 16 or so, when looking for anything that could give me an edge in rugby.
 Really helped to drill in the importance of "flicking the switch" on and off with intensity, rather than drift somewhere in between.
 And the harder you switch it on, the harder you can switch it off...
-And vice versa.

-- **Wherever You Go, There You Are, Kabat-Zinn** -
+AND vice versa - the harder you switch off, the more you can switch it on when it's showtime.

-They'll give you a pretty good head start on most everything in life, I'd imagine...
-They kinda feed into everything else, from health to relationships to work and business...
+So these books will give you a pretty good head start on most everything in life, I'd imagine...
+They kinda feed into everything else, from health to relationships to work and business, because they hit the essence...
 That being said, here are some additional recs...

 ### Human nature, life

-- **Laws of Human Nature, Greene** -
+- **Laws of Human Nature, Greene** - In my opinion, Robert Greene is such a fantastic writer (and researcher).
+His work over the past couple decades has all been around human behaviour and human excellence... and this book is the Master's comprehensive guide to the human OS, with all its flaws and leverage points.

 - **Man's Search for Meaning, Frankl** -